Considering giving milk to your Great Dane? Discover if it’s a treat they can enjoy or if it’s best avoided. Let’s lap up the facts together!

 Can puppies drink powdered milk?

-If your Great Dane puppy is not able to nurse its mother for any reason, you will need to supplement them with a milk replacer.
+If your Great Dane puppy is not able to nurse its mother for any reason, you will need to supplement it with a milk replacer.

 Try to use dog milk replacer as this is higher in protein and calories and easier for your Great Dane puppy to diet than any type of dairy or non-dairy milk.

 Make sure that the milk replacer that you use for your puppy contains all the needed nutrients.
-Some milk replacers have low concentrations of calcium, protein, and fat than other milk replacers.
+Some milk replacers have lower concentrations of calcium, protein, and fat than other milk replacers.